NickyKlaus/servicegenerator/docs/walking-through-the-jungle.md

 }
 ```

-All the operations with the node `n` must be declare in corresponding `BiFunction` body.
+All the operations with the node `n` must be declared in corresponding `BiFunction` body.
 Plugin expects that you will return the same node object that you got as a result of every processing action.

 According to the *"Convention over configuration"* principle you should declare only the actions you really need to do during the scheme processing.